Pending & Active: int(46)

 This course was amazing!
-I was impressed with how well the instructors stayed an task kept to the schedule.
-The instructors and lab assistants were very knowledgable helpful.
-They all were energetic, which helped to sky focused.
+I was impressed with how well the instructors stayed on task kept to the schedule.
+The instructors and lab assistants were very knowledgeable and helpful.
+They all were energetic, which helped to stay focused.

 -Jennifer L Kruger, DPT, PT - Boscobel, WI

-This was a very helpful class, not only to learn new skills for PF dysfunctions specifically but for the help of my low back pain patients.
-All instructors/Assist, were so helpful and knowledgeable .
+This was a very helpful class, not only to learn new skills for PF dysfunctions specifically but for the help of my low-back pain patients.
+All instructors/assistants were so helpful and knowledgeable.

 -Megan Sievers PT, DPT - Holland, MI

 Thank You so much!
 This course was an incredible experience!

 -Molly Robbins – SPT - Washington, MI

 Jessica and Susannah are both excellent communicators from the very first and could sense their excitement for PFM treatment.
 Both of them and all of the lab assistants were wonderful as they assisted in lab time as well as offering feedback while in the classroom setting.
 I learned so much!

 Going to this course has really changed the way I want to practice PT.

 I am so grateful for the opportunity to be a part of this course Susannah and Jessica are so amazing, sensitive, compassionate and knowledgeable forces of nature.
 I have learned so much and can’t wait to start using in practice.